ankakulka/tech-scribe/content/posts/css-animation-tutorial.md

 Thanks to the animation features in CSS3 we can create simple (yet enticing!) animations that are easy on your page without the need to run JavaScript.

-> This animation tutorial is suitable for everyone with basic HTML and CSS knowledge.
+> This animation tutorial is suitable for everyone with some HTML and CSS knowledge.
 > I will explain how to create a custom animation to create cool effects.
 > You'll need a vector editing program and a text editor.